Stuycs-K/finalprojectapcs-4-hsieh-naomi-li-andy/PROPOSAL.md

           - This game would be a Pokemon-themed version of chess, with Pokemon replacing the basic chess pieces.
 We would encode it so that the player would be able to play against a friend.
 The players would click their chosen piece and then click on the square they would like to place their piece on (we would also mark the squares that the pieces could land on in some way).
           - Here is a link to a chess website that would be similar: https://www.chess.com/play (It would be similar to chess.com, but much more basic, as it is part of a set of minigames).

 3. Platform-themed Game
-\nThis would be a basic version of a platform game, we will most likely follow in Mario’s footsteps, but perhaps change up the graphics a little.
+This would be a basic version of a platform game, we will most likely follow in Mario’s footsteps, but perhaps change up the graphics a little.
 We will encode a few different levels for the user to experience, with the user being able to jump on enemies to defeat them and hit blocks for power-ups, much like Mario.
 There will also be a time limit and a high score system.
 We may also include the hidden 1UPs and the special fireworks that show up when you finish the level at a time ending with 6 if time permits.
-\n\nHere is a link to a Mario platformer that would be similar: https://supermarioplay.com/
+Here is a link to a Mario platformer that would be similar: https://supermarioplay.com/